Servings: 6 Total time: 40 minutes Difficulty: beginner

-Millet bread is a specialty of the Himalayan regions, particularly in Nepal.
-This dense bread, made from millet flour, is naturally gluten-free and goes perfectly with spicy dishes or curries.
-Its texture and slightly earthy taste make it a rustic and nourishing bread, ideal for those looking for healthy alternatives.
+Millet bread is a specialty of the Himalayan regions, particularly Nepal.
+This dense bread, made from millet flour, is naturally gluten-free and pairs perfectly with spicy dishes or curries.
+Its texture and slightly earthy flavor make it a rustic and nourishing bread, ideal for those seeking healthy alternatives.

 Millet Bread (Nepal, Himalayas)